Beatriz Haddad Maia: 2017: Top 100, first WTA Tour singles final

 Haddad Maia started her 2017 season in Australia, playing two tournaments in Perth and winning the 25k event in Clare, South Australia in both singles and doubles with partner Genevieve Lorbergs.
 At Bogotá, she won her second title at the event.
 Playing with Argentinian Nadia Podoroska, she defeated Cepede Royg and Magda Linette in the final.

-During the European clay court season, she entered the qualifying tournament at Stuttgart and lost to Kristýna Plíšková in the quarterfinals.
+During the European clay-court season, she entered the qualifying tournament at Stuttgart and lost to Kristýna Plíšková in the quarterfinals.
 The following week, Haddad had the best performance of her career at the 100k Open de Cagnes-sur-Mer, when she won the title without dropping a set, defeating Jil Teichmann in the final.
 As a result, she made her debut in the top 100 of the WTA rankings.
 At the French Open's qualifying tournament, Haddad Maia won all three of her qualifying matches, earning a spot in the main draw of a Grand Slam tournament for the first time in her career.
 Also on clay, she reached the semifinals of the Bol Open, a WTA 125 event, losing to the eventual champion, Aleksandra Krunić.

 Haddad Maia received her first direct acceptance at a major main draw at Wimbledon, losing in the second round to Simona Halep.
 In the doubles competition, she reached the third round with Croatian partner Ana Konjuh, losing to Chan Hao-ching and Monica Niculescu.

-She gained her first direct acceptance at a WTA Tour tournament at the Korean Open.
-Haddad reached her first tour-level singles final at the tournament, losing to Jeļena Ostapenko.
+Her first direct acceptance at a WTA Tour tournament Haddad gained at the Korean Open, where she reached her first singles final, losing to Jeļena Ostapenko.